miriamposner/ajp_charts/README.md

 # ajp_charts
+This is data about the kinds of images published in *The American Journal of Psychiatry*, gathered for a research project.

 To gather this data, I obtained PDFs of every issue of *The American Journal of Psychiatry* from 1910 to 1960 and then used OpenCV to extract all of the images.
 I then hand-tagged the images according to the following categories:

 * anatomical diagram